Working with Digital Strategies

 Digital Strategies is responsible for the development of all websites at Vanderbilt.
 We empower the content owner(s) to update and maintain content on their sites while providing ongoing support through our Help Desk and Open Office Hours.

 The information below pertains to new sites and redesigns only.
-For assistance with an issue on an existing site, please open a Help Desk ticket.
+For assistance with an issue on an existing site, starting a self-serviced lab site, or troubleshooting a my.vanderbilt.edu site, please open a Help Desk ticket.

 All sites are built using the Vanderbilt theme, which is both mobile-friendly and compliant with accessibility standards.
 Redesigns must also use this theme.
 You can see examples of the theme on our web standards page, which includes both college/school and department-level sites.
 Every page at Vanderbilt must include the brand bar, navigation bar, header, and footer.
 Font and color options are standardized across sites to provide a consistent user experience and adherence to accessibility standards.